 WordPress is the world’s most popular content management system (CMS), with over 63% of the CMS market share.
 The WordPress platform is used by huge companies, such as Sony, Disney, Microsoft, Facebook, the New York Times, and millions of other business websites.

 If a malicious hacker gets a hold of your WordPress administrator password, your entire website is compromised.
-This could lead to significant financial damage, and your brand’s reputation will take a serious hit.
-As such, we advise to change your WordPress password regularly.
+This could lead to significant financial damage, and your brand’s reputation will be severely damaged.
+As such, we advise you to change your WordPress password regularly.
 You should use a strong, long, unique password for your WordPress site and never share it with anyone, even if they write content for your site.
-WordPress has a user permissions system, so you can give everyone their own user account with just the right level of access that they need to get their job done.
+WordPress has a user permissions system, so you can give everyone their user account the right level of access needed to get their job done.

-In this article, we show you how to change your WordPress administrator password.
-Our example uses a WordPress site hosted at WordPress.com, but even if you self-host your WordPress site, then the process is virtually the same.
-Also, just in case you’ve forgotten your WordPress password altogether, we also outline how to recover your WordPress account.
+This article shows you how to change your WordPress administrator password.
+Our example uses a WordPress site hosted at WordPress.com, but the process is virtually the same even if you self-host your WordPress site.
+Also, just in case you’ve forgotten your WordPress password, we outline how to recover your WordPress account.

 - Need help tracking your accounts?
 Try our pick of the best password manager services around today

 Changing your password in WordPress is simple, but you might not know where to start the process.
 First, log into your WordPress administration page, and look for your avatar at the top right.
 Clicking on this avatar will bring you to the Profile Settings page.

 Now, choose Security from the menu on the left.
 You’ll immediately be taken to the password update page, where you can set a new password.
 After you’ve entered a new password, click Save Password.

 Suppose you would like help choosing a password.
 In that case, you can click Generate strong password, automatically filling in a solid and long password with random alphanumeric characters and symbols.
 Though these types of passwords are hard to remember, we recommend using a password manager to keep track of them.